teamroberts/share-cards/README.md

 # share-cards

-Small demo of a greeting card editor the generates sharable links
+Small demo of a greeting card editor that generates sharable links